oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_simpleCudaGraphs_SYCLMigration/README.md

 ```
     findCudaDevice (argc, (const char **) argv);
 ```
-Since its a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `sycl get_device()` API
+Since it is a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `sycl get_device()` API

 ## Build and Run the `Simple CUDA Graphs` Sample

 >  **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script in the root of your oneAPI installation.
+> environment by sourcing  the `setvars` script at the root of your oneAPI installation.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`